dirtdawn777/obsidian-toolkit-plugin/README.md

-# obsidian-basic-plugin
+# obsidian-toolkit-plugin
-Obsidian basic plugin with dependencies
+An Obsidian plugin providing a collection of utility and APIs for tasks such as downloading YouTube metadata, manipulating files, and more.